Sarah Walter, PhD Candidate

 "Empowering Research Ambassadors to Promote Participation of Under-served Communities in Alzheimer’s Clinical Trials"

-Our objective is to develop a programme that empowers volunteers to promote dementia research participation in under-served communities through culturally-tailored information, peer-led training and engagement.
-The programme will be developed using the method of Community-based Participatory Research (CBPR) to co-design the study and platform.
-The Research Ambassador Community Collective (RACC) is the co-design team and will ensure we are prioritizing the evidence most relevant to dementia and lived experiences of under-served communities.
+Our objective is to develop a programme that empowers volunteers to promote dementia research participation in communities with the highest risk through culturally-tailored information, peer-led training and engagement.
+The programme is co-created with the Research Ambassador Community Collective (RACC) who will ensure we are prioritizing the evidence most relevant to dementia and lived experiences of these communities.

 The programme includes two phases: